Ha-L0/Ha-L0.github.io/_posts/2022-11-20-[H4]-Proving-Grounds-Play-VULNHUB-EvilBox-One.md

 # exploitation
 ## brute forcing a valid parameter for `evil.php`
-As we have no idea if the file `evil.php` is used for command execution or file read, we need to check both.
+As we have no idea if the file `evil.php` is used for `command execution` or `file read`, we need to check both.
 Checking for command injection does not reveal anything useful, so we will check for an arbitrary file read.

 We are using `burp suite intruder` to brute force a parameter used by `evil.php`.